-Dr. Peter DeMuth is a founding scientist at Elicio and currently serves as vice president of research, leading the development of technology platforms for cancer immunotherapeutics from early research to clinical development.
-To this role, he brings over 10 years of experience in oncology, immunology, and materials science.
+Dr. Pete DeMuth is a founding scientist at Elicio and currently serves as vice president of research, leading the development of technology platforms for cancer immunotherapeutics from early research to clinical development.
+To this role, he brings over 10 years of experience in oncology, immunology and materials science.

-In 2015, Dr. DeMuth received the Quadrant Award from Quadrant AG, a global manufacturer and innovator in polymer materials science, for research he completed while at the Koch Institute at MIT.
+In 2015, Pete received the Quadrant Award from Quadrant AG, a global manufacturer and innovator in polymer materials science, for research he completed while at the Koch Institute at MIT.